openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 ##### Removing a vPool

 -   Removing a vPool only works in case all Storage Routers are online.
-You will be able to start the remove action in the GUI but the will fail.
+You will be able to start the remove action in the GUI but the remove will fail.

 ##### Re-adding a vPool on OpenStack Cinder fails for Juno and Kilo.

 Due to a [bug](https://bugs.launchpad.net/cinder/+bug/1478929) in Cinder it is not possible to add a vPool with the name of a vPool which was previously deleted.
 The issue only occurs on Juno and Kilo but not on Liberty.

 ##### Re-adding a vPool on OpenStack Cinder fails in case the manual changes were not undone.